iamabhay25/abhay_macropad/FIRMWARE/FIRMWARE.md

 When a key is pressed:

 1. OLED animation starts
-2. The corresponding LED turns on with its assigned color
+2. LED animation begins across the strip
-3. The macro or shortcut is executed
+3. The corresponding macro or shortcut is executed
 4. The OLED displays the matching bitmap

 When the key is released:

-* All LEDs are turned off
+* LED animation clears the strip

 ---